 There are two things I think are worth mentioning here.
 The first is that while you don’t get to decide if the voice appears, you do get to decide whether you’ll listen to it.
 And more importantly, you get to decide if and when you’ll take its advice.

 Aging isn’t an easy thing to acknowledge or accept.
-Some do it much better than others and part of the reason for writing this and sharing it with you is to document my own “living forever” journey and share the the research and the trials with you.
+Some do it much better than others and part of the reason for writing this and sharing it with you is to document my own baby boomers guide to living forever experiments and share the the research and the trials with you.

 Finally, let me suggest we need to remember this is a blessing and not a problem.
 We all know those who didn’t get to share our journey, those who died far too young.
 They’re the ones we might try to remember as we focus on our own problems.